Machu Picchu Trekking – What A Challenge!

 We chose the short trek which turned out to be the hardest, all downhill, either steep steps or a gravel dirt road where you slipped and slid.

-Day Three Machu Picchu – a 7 hour trekking day
+Day Three of our Machu Picchu hike – a 7-hour trekking day

 As we trekked the last part of the trail, she showed her magnificence as the mist cleared briefly.
 Around the last corner and there she was.
 How on earth did the Inca’s build it!
 It was a very moving sight and one that brings you to tears.
 All our tiredness disappeared as we just stood there gobsmacked.
 It is one of the most beautiful sights we had ever seen.
 We were emotional.